 These guys (and gal) have been performing in the Kansas City area for over a decade and have done every major concert venue in the Midwest.
-They are a household name and are perfect for your corporate convention, company party, wedding reception, festival or nightclub.
+They are a household name and are perfect for your corporate convention, company party, kc wedding bands reception, kc charity fundraiser, festival or nightclub.

 Booking Info for Four Fried Chickens and a Coke - Fill Out the Form at Page Bottom...

 More on Four Fried Chickens and a Coke Band...

 If you have seen the first "Blues Brothers" movie, you may recall a scene from which we have derived our name.

 Our name is "Four Fried Chickens and a Coke".